ybw9000/hero2vec/README.md

 # Output

-Output contains a graph showing the embeddings (after PCA to 2D) of the heroes, a numpy array contains the embeddings and a graph of the training loss.
+Output contains a graph showing the embeddings (after PCA to 2D) of the heroes `embeddings_2d.png`, a numpy array contains the embeddings `hero_embeddings.npy` and a graph of the training loss `loss_history.png`.
 All under `output` folder.

 # Repo Structure